 Here I’ll give the lowdown on the very foundational things you need to know to get started.
 These are well-established rules of thumb in the strength training discipline that you can count on to get you results.

 Note: Check out our Intermittent Fasting benefits for Fitness after you’re done reading this guide.

 Get 1 Gram of Protein Per Pound You Weigh

-As you work your body into a good, hard-working strength training for beginners routine, you’ll subject your muscles to stress and fatigue.
+As you work your body into a good, hard-working routine, you’ll subject your muscles to stress and fatigue.
 Your body then repairs itself naturally and, in the process, builds lean muscle.
 What you need nutritionally to aid in your body’s natural repair process is protein.
 Try to get one gram of protein for every pound that you weigh per day.
 That is, if you weigh 180 pounds, try to get 180 grams of protein in your diet per day.
 Your go-to sources for protein should be foods like eggs, chicken, fish, and beef.

 Multivitamins Make Your World Go Around